 The contribution of flows and allochthonous materials to downstream habitats will be maintained throughout the site through the construction of the conveyance swale and the created wetland area.
 Aside from the recreated wetland and the conveyance swale (conveying external upstream flows through the site), onsite flows will be captured on site and conveyed either to Homestead Drive or Airport Road (as discussed above within Section 5.1).
-Flow contributions will ensure that post development flows are matching pre-development flows to ensure that the natural features downstream (offsite) are not impacted.
-No erosion is expected given that the flow contributions will be maintained.
+Flow contributions will ensure that post development flows are generally mimicking pre-development flows to avoid impacts to natural features downstream (offsite).
+No erosion is expected given that the flow contributions have been designed to meet erosion thresholds identified by GEO Morphix.